SoC's Founder

 My qualifications include:

-• Master of Sustainability and Social Change (inquiry: nature and power of Creativity)
+• Master of Sustainability and Social Change (Inquiry: power of Creativity.
+Project: a creative primary school)

 • Post-Graduate Diploma in Educational Studies (curriculum development and design)